FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

    For example:

    - Use ``curl http://localhost`` to see the machine readable FDP metadata
-   - Visit http://localhost in your favorite web browser to try the FDP client interface
+   - Visit http://localhost in your favorite web browser to try the FDP client interface (also see `Logging in`_)
    - Visit http://localhost/swagger-ui/index.html in the browser to inspect the API documentation

 Tear down